mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2.md

 # Part 2 : Adding the remote attestation to our KMS code

+## Some explanation and theory
 Remote attestation is a security mechanism that enables a remote entity to verify the integrity and authenticity of a system or application running on another machine.
 This mechanism can be used to ensure that a system or application is running in a trusted environment and has not been tampered with by a malicious attacker.

+In Intel SGX,

 Open Enclave is an open-source project that provides a platform for building secure and confidential computing environments.
 In this tutorial, we will explore how to use Open Enclave to perform remote attestation.